MatthieuGirard/2015-team-onebeat/README.md

 # middle end

-aim :

-provide encapsulate information on request
+the aim of the package is to provide encapsulated information on request.

-how :

-Request(encapsulated JSON) can retrieve data from backend : Boolean/ User/ Rooms...
+A Request(encapsulated JSON) can retrieve data from backend : Boolean/ User/ Rooms/... in pending mode (encapsulated in PendingData<T>).

-The middle end instantly provide the data in pending mode (encapsulate).

-When isLoaded() become true the data can be build by the class decorating the data (PendingData).
+The class asking for pendingData need to wait until isLoaded() become true to extract the data T from the PendingData<T> instance.
+(PendingData).

 # front end

-aim :

-display information and manage view
+the aim is to display information and manage view.
+Many static BoardState give information about the current state of an app : activity/authentification...
+When an event occurs on the view the activity has just to update the current state on one of the static boardState. it's possible for an observer to subscribe to a boardState, and get notified when the currentState has changed.
+It's the case of the controler that encapsulate an activity and when the board state change his currentState get notified, make request for pendingData, wait for data loaded and parametrize the view.

-how :
+exemple :

-__I with differents machines states :

-state of the application (AUTHENTIFICATION, WIFI, ...)
-The view can modify the state of one/some machine state (when click event on button => AUTENTIFICATION.setState(TryConnect) )

-__II with a controler for an activity :

-the controler can subscribe machine state, when a state is reached it look if it has work to do :

-AUTHENTIFICATION enter state : TryConnect
+BOARDState.AUTHENTIFICATION enter state : TryConnect  =>  notifyObserver();

+ControlerMainActivity : isNotified

-=> display a loading component on the managed activity
+=> display a loading component on the main activity

 => get boolean

-=> wait for data ready inside the downloadedData and make stuff on machine state if success/fail
+=> if(boolean == false) not connected : retry ?  else :

+=> undisplay the loading component on the main activity

+=> BOARDState.Display enter state : MY_ROOM_ACTIVITY